drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

 ### 3. Objectives:
 #### Specific:
-* To digitise and automate the paperwork process for JKM’s event planning and project management within KTDI.
-* To reduce paper usage and increase efficiency in managing event-related documents.
+* Develop a KTDI Event Management System that is simple to use and includes functions like a calendar for yearly events, task delegation, and automated merit point record.
+* Enhance communication and information access by providing a centralised platform for students to view event details and register for activities.

 #### Measurable:
-* To reduce paper usage by a minimum of 50% within the first year of the system’s implementation.
-* To decrease the time required to process paperwork by the KTDI college staff and fellow members by at least 30%.
+* Track the increase in the number of student registrations for events through the system.
+* Measure the time saved in event scheduling and resource allocation processes after implementing the system.
-* To increase the accuracy and completeness of event-related paperwork by 25%.
+* To increase the accuracy and completeness of event-related documents by 25%.

 #### Achievable:
-* To achieve widespread adoption of the event management system by at least 80% of JKM KTDI committee members within the first year.
+* To achieve widespread adoption of the event management system by 100% of JKM KTDI committee members within the first year.
-* To provide comprehensive training and support to users of the system (JKM KTDI, KTDI college office staff, and fellow members) to ensure successful implementation.
+* To provide comprehensive training and support to users of the system (JKM KTDI, staff members, UTM Students) to ensure successful implementation.
+* Provide a user-friendly interface that simplifies event management tasks for JKM KTDI and KTDI staff members.

 #### Relevant:
-* To align with sustainability goals by reducing paper usage and promoting digital processes.
+* To align with sustainability goals by promoting digital processes.
-* To support the commitment to providing efficient and effective administrative services to JKM KTDI, KTDI college office staff, and fellow members.
+* To support the commitment to providing efficient and effective administrative services to JKM KTDI and KTDI staff members.

 #### Time-Bound:
-* To fully implement the event management system within the JKM KTDI, KTDI college office staff, and fellow members by the end of the current academic year.
+* To fully implement the event management system within the JKM KTDI, KTDI staff members, and UTM students by the end of the current academic year.
 * To achieve the above-stated measurable objectives within the first year of implementation.

 <hr style="border:0.5px solid gray;height:0.5px;">